Subsidised, non-subsidised LPG price hiked by Rs 25 per cylinder

-NEW DELHI: Cooking gas LPG price on Thursday was hiked by Rs 25 per cylinder across all categories, including subsidised fuel and those availed by Ujjwala scheme beneficiaries.
+NEW DELHI, Feb 25: Cooking gas LPG price on Thursday was hiked by Rs 25 per cylinder across all categories, including subsidised fuel and those availed by Ujjwala scheme beneficiaries.

 This is the third increase in rates this month on the back of spiralling international rates as demand recovered.